C2SR/spline-slam/README.md

 This package contains a python implementation of the B-spline Surface SLAM algorithm, a Simultaneous Localization and Mapping (SLAM) algorithm for range-based measurements using B-spline surfaces maps.

 ### Examples
-Output using the RADISH repository (click on the image to laod video)
+Output using the RADISH repository (click on the image to load video)

 | Intel Research Lab | ACES building | Freiburg 079 | MIT-CSAIL |
 |-|-|-|-|